PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ## Add plugin not found in Nixpkgs

-To demenostrate how to add a plugin which is not found in Nixpkgs, you will add a Telescope extension which provides a picker for recent files.
+To demonstrate how to add a plugin which is not found in Nixpkgs, you will add a Telescope extension which provides a picker for recent files.

 Add
 [smartpde/telescope-recent-files](https://github.com/smartpde/telescope-recent-files)